lyan62/vlm-info-loss/README.md

 ## Extract embeddings

 Extract embeddings for the entire image set for the dataset (SEEDBENCH, foodieQA, etc.)
+Note that the extracted visual embeddings could be quite large, for example for LLAVA it could takes around 1T for coco datset.
 ```
 export MODEL=llava
 export DATA=seedbench